e-picas/markdown-extended/doc/Development-HOWTO.md

     git remote add upstream http://github.com/e-picas/markdown-extended.git

     // get last original remote commits
-    git checkout dev
+    git checkout develop
-    git pull upstream dev
+    git pull upstream develop

 ### Development life-cycle

-As said above, all development MUST be done on the `dev` branch of the repository.
+As said above, all development MUST be done on the `develop` branch of the repository.
 Doing so we can commit our development features to let users using a clone test and improve them.

 When the work gets a stable stage, it seems to be time to build and publish a new release.
-This is done by creating a tag named like `vX.Y.Z[-status]` from the "master" branch after having merged the "dev" one in.
+This is done by creating a tag named like `vX.Y.Z[-status]` from the "master" branch after having merged the "develop" one in.
 Please see the [Semantic Versioning](http://semver.org/) work by Tom Preston-Werner for more info about the release version name construction rules.